Mirantis/k0rdent-demos/README.md

 1. Apply ServiceTemplate to the cluster in blue namespace that was created in [Demo 6](#demo-6-use-approved-clustertemplate-in-separate-namespace) (this will be ran as platform engineer):
     ```shell
-    make apply-cluster-deployment-aws-dev1-0.0.1-ingress
+    make apply-cluster-deployment-aws-dev1-ingress
     ```
-    This applies the [0.0.1-ingress.yaml](clusterDeployments/aws/0.0.1-ingress.yaml) yaml template.
+    This applies either [0.0.1-ingress.yaml](clusterDeployments/aws/0.0.1-ingress.yaml) or [0.0.2-ingress.yaml](clusterDeployments/aws/0.0.2-ingress.yaml) yaml template, depending on what version of ClusterTemplate is deployed.
 For simplicity the yamls are a full `ClusterDeployment` Object and not just a diff from the original cluster.
 The command output will show you a diff that explains that the only thing that actually has changed is the `serviceTemplate` key

 2. Monitor how the ingress-nginx is installed in `dev1` cluster: